chloegeller/MAP4384/project/info.md

 # Project Information
-#### Please add any reserach you've found about the topics in the project here! 😊
+#### Please add any research you've found about the topics in the project here! 😊

 ## Implicit Midpoint Method